- Study at Deakin

 Collection development is a collaborative activity between library staff and academic staff of the University.
 Requests or suggestions for new resources that support the teaching, learning or research activities within the University are encouraged.

 The Library has an e-preferred policy for the acquisition of books.
 This means that e-books are the preferred format due to their advantages in terms of 24X7 access, multiple simultaneous usage, immediacy and ability to integrate into online course materials.
 Print books will still be acquired if they meet one of the following criteria:

-New Journal or Database Request form
+A New Journal or Database request form is also available.

 Requests for the purchase of new serial material are reviewed by the Library Manager for each Faculty.
 All purchase recommendations are then considered by the Library Collection Advisory Group.
 Purchase decisions are made according to priority and budget availability.

 The Library’s policy is to purchase the electronic format of new journals rather than print if available.
 The exceptions to this are identified in:

 Guidelines for maintaining print journal subscriptions when electronic access is available

 The Library encourages trials of new databases or eresources to allow students and staff the opportunity to evaluate their suitability and use.
 Feedback from trials is used to inform possible purchase decisions.

 Access to the trial resources is available via the new resources and trial databases link on the Library Website.
 At the end of each trial it is important that a full evaluation of the resource is made and sent to firstname.lastname@example.org.

 If you have further queries regarding requesting or trialling a new journal or database please contact your Liaison Librarian or Electronic Resources Librarian, Susanne Glynn.